 4. Iterative improvement

-MVP isn’t something one-time project development investment.
+MVP isn’t a one-time project development investment.
 It requires your constant efforts, time, and attention to determine areas of improvement and work on them, bring continuous changes, and add new features or functionality to make the app stand out in the market.
-Therefore, changing market dynamics and user preferences are kept up to date with this iterative process.

 5. Risk mitigation